Making an application for pre-application assistance

 - You may be entitled to a rebate of the fee.

 - To get the most out of your PAA provide as much detailed information as possible.

-Applications for pre-application assistance are made through APVMA online services.
+Applications for pre-application assistance are made through the APVMA Online Services Portal.

 What to expect when you submit the application online

 - When you click on ‘complete’ to finalise your online application you will see a message confirming that your application has been received.

 - After you make your payment you will see a screen with two links – ‘Review your submission’ and ‘Copy of your receipt’.
 Please open and print or save these PDF files as you will need the identification number and details for future reference.